State Public Service Commissions Functions

 [b] The conditions of service of a member cannot be changed to his/her disadvantage during his tenure of office.

-[c] The removal of a member can take place by an order of the President on certain specific grounds in consultation of the Supreme Court.
+[c] The removal of a member can take place by an order of the President on certain specific grounds in consultation with the Supreme Court.

 [d] The expenses of the commission are charged on the Consolidated Fund of India.